vyperlang/vyper/docs/built-in-functions.rst

     :output sqrt: decimal
     """

-Returns the suare of the provided decimal number, using the Babylonian square root algorithm.
+Returns the square of the provided decimal number, using the Babylonian square root algorithm.

 **method_id**